UNCLASSIFIED (U)

 · Scan and forward via PDF all documents and application to FBU.

-Volume Methodology: Volume will be based on totals generated by the performance accounting tool maintained by DoS.
+Volume Methodology: Volume will be based on totals generated by the performance accounting tool maintained by Department of State.

 Validation Methodology: RFBOs will confirm the number of requests sent by the RFBOs and their designees.
 SSA will use RFBOs' numbers to validate the quarterly reports.

 b.
-For all replacement Social Security cards, RFBO approval is needed as these applications do not require face-to-face interviews and typically do not require passports.
+For all replacement Social Security cards, RFBO approval is needed.

 7 FAM 535 PERFORMANCE ACCOUNTING TOOL